RenatoEsposito1999/A-CLIP-based-Approach-to-Text-to-Image-Retrieval-in-Marine-Monitoring/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 # A CLIP-based Approach to Text-to-Image Retrieval in Marine Monitoring 🐢
-This work represents my Master's Degree Thesis in **Applied Computer Science (Machine Learning and Big Data)**, the title of which is:
+This work represents our Master's Degree Thesis in **Applied Computer Science (Machine Learning and Big Data)**, the titles of each one is:

-A CLIP-based Approach to Text-to-Image Retrieval in Marine Monitoring
+A CLIP-based Approach to Text-to-Image Retrieval in Marine Monitoring Deep-learning based sea-turtles monitoring

 ## 📋 Table of Contents